-Requirement Number Test Criteria Number On the SVoIP Mobility System, configure the SIP server to require User Equipment connections using SIP over TLS 2.
+Requirement Number Test Criteria - Italiisei On the SVoIP Mobility System, configure the SIP Server to require User Equipment connections using SIP over TLS 2.
 On the Secure Voice Gateway, configure the gateway to require connections to the SIP Server using SIP over TLS a.
 Enable SIP over TLS between the fixed enterprise VoIP device and the Secure Voice Gateway if supported 3.
 Identify the phone number for a fixed enterprise VoIP device 4.
-Connect User Equipment to the Mobility SVoIP System and call the fixed enterprise VoIP device 5.
-Verify the User Equipment connects to the fixed enterprise VoIP device through the Secure Voice Gateway using SIP over TLS d.
+Connect User Equipment to the Enterprise Mobility System and call the fixed enterprise VoIP device Verify the User Equipment connects to the fixed enterprise VoIP device through the Secure Voice Gateway using SIP over TLS d.
 Ensure the User Equipment rings the fixed enterprise VoIP device e.
 Ensure the User Equipment properly transmits voice data to the fixed enterprise VoIP device f.
 Ensure the fixed enterprise VoIP device properly transmits voice data to the User Equipment SVS.05 For communication between User Equipment and a fixed enterprise VoIP device, the User Equipment and Secure Voice Gateway shall use SRTP and SRTCP to transmit secure voice traffic.
-On the SVoIP Mobility System, configure the SIP Server to require User A suppose the same stripe of SPTCP.
-The stripe of SPTCP.
-Equipment connections using SRTP and SRTCP On the Secure Voice Gateway, configure the gateway to require connections to the SIP Server using SRTP and SRTCP a.
+1. On the Enterprise Mobility System, configure the SIP Server to require User Equipment connections using SRTP and SRTCP On the Secure Voice Gateway, configure the gateway to require connections to the SIP Server using SRTP and SRTCP a.
 Enable SRTP/SRTCP between the fixed enterprise VoIP device and the Secure Voice Gateway/SIP Server if supported 3.
 Identify the phone number for a fixed enterprise VoIP device 4.
-Connect the User Equipment to the Mobility SVoIP System and call the fixed enterprise VoIP device 5.
+Connect the User Equipment to the Enterprise Mobility System and call the fixed enterprise VoIP device 5.
 Verify the User Equipment connects to the fixed enterprise VoIP device through the Secure Voice Gateway using SRTP and SRTCP a.
-Ensure the User Equipment rings the fixed enterprise VoIP device b.
-Ensure the User Equipment properly transmits voice data to the fixed enterprise VoIP device c.
+Ensure the User Equipment rings the fixed enterprise VoIP device Ensure the User Equipment properly transmits voice data to the fixed enterprise VoIP device c.
 Ensure the fixed enterprise VoIP device properly transmits voice data to the User Equipment SVS.06 For communication between User Equipment and a fixed enterprise VoIP device, the Secure Voice Gateway shall exchange the caller ID of the User Equipment and Fixed VoIP Device between the Mobility SIP Server and the Enterprise SIP Server and vice versa.

-Requirement Number Test Criteria Connect the User Equipment to the Mobility SVoIP System SIP server 2.
-Connect the fixed VoIP device to the Enterprise SIP server 3.
+Requirement Number Test Criteria Connect the User Equipment to the Enterprise Mobility System SIP Server 2.
+Connect the fixed VoIP device to the Enterprise SIP Server 3.
 Using the User Equipment, call the fixed VoIP device through the Secure Voice Gateway and establish a SVoIP connection 4.
-Verify the Mobility SVoIP System SIP server recorded the Caller-ID of the fixed VoIP device a.
-Review the SIP server logs to determine the Caller-ID 5.
-Verify the Enterprise SIP server recorded the Caller-ID of the User Equipment a.
-Review the SIP server logs to determine the Caller-ID SVS.07 The SIP server shall be configured to securely contain a unique public key certificate and corresponding private key, which will be used to provide authentication of the SIP server to the mobile device, in order to establish the TLS channel for SIP messages.
-1. On the SIP server, identify the storage location of the public certificates and private keys 2.
+Verify the Enterprise Mobility System SIP Server recorded the Caller-ID of the fixed VoIP device a.
+Review the SIP Server logs to determine the Caller-ID 5.
+Verify the Enterprise SIP Server recorded the Caller-ID of the User Equipment a.
+Review the SIP Server logs to determine the Caller-ID SVS.07 The SIP Server shall be configured to securely contain a unique public key certificate and corresponding private key, which will be used to provide authentication of the SIP Server to the mobile device, in order to establish the TLS channel for SIP messages.
+1. On the SIP Server, identify the storage location of the public certificates and private keys 2.
 Verify that any activity within the certificate store requires administrative privileges a.
 Deleting public certificates or private keys b.
 Adding public certificates or private keys c.
 Altering public certificates or private keys d.
 Viewing private keys